eduardokoch/bioretro/README.md

-# Niceretro
+# BioRetrô

 A friendly application to manage agile retrospectives easily.
-With Niceretro, your team can share Positive and Negative points lived on last sprint, as point any team's doubts.
+With BioRetrô, your team can share Positive and Negative points lived on last sprint, as point any team's doubts.

 # LICENSE